 If you want default insurance but you don't meet either of the requirements we outline on this page, you can apply for cover.
-Any application will be subject to eligibility, a 'pre-existing exclusion period' may apply1, and you will need to permanently opt in to cover when you apply.2
+Any application will be subject to eligibility, a 'pre-existing exclusion period' may apply, and you will need to permanently opt in to cover when you apply.

 1 See page 8 for more information.
-2 You may be required to provide health and other information at the time of your application, and your cover will start on the day it's accepted.
+2 You may be required to supply health and other information at the time of your application, and your cover will start on the day it's accepted.
 Your cover will be subject to the terms and conditions applying at that time.

-The table below outlines the number of units of default cover that you will either automatically receive or can apply for.
+The table below outlines the number of units of default Death and TPD cover, and type of Income Protection cover that you will either automatically receive or can apply for.
 The values of units for each age are outlined in Appendix 2 of this Insurance Guide.